-To some European observers the American developments bode for a future that is characterized, in the words of an OECD report, by "the emergence under the leadership of the US information industry, of powerful integrated service firms, consortia or closelyknit groups of companies, combining computing power of their own without ability to develop new high technology products for export.
+To some European observers the American developments bode for a future that is characterized, in the words of an OECD report, by "the emergence under the leadership of the US information industry, of powerful integrated service firms, consortia or closely-knit groups of companies, combining computing power of their own without ability to develop new high technology products for export.
 Given the GATT restrictions on the use of tariffs. non-tariff barriers become important.
-Such protectionism in telecommunications has been traditional in most industrialized countries, with the result that few domestic markets are open, thus greatly limiting intra-European trade opportunities and fragmenting the market.
-In order to this, overcome there have been proposals to open the European domestic markets to other European manufacturers, while restricting the North Americans and Japanese.
+Such protectionism telecommunications has been traditional in most industrialized countries, the result that few domestic markets are open, thus greatly limiting intra-European trade opportunities and fragmenting the market.
+In order to overcome this, there have proposals to open the European domestic markets to other European manufacturers, while restricting the North Americans and Japanese.